Overview

 A hardware breakpoint uses debug resources on the target as compared to a software breakpoint which is typically an opcode replacement.
 A hardware breakpoint is required when setting a breakpoint in Flash, while a software breakpoint can be used in RAM.
 While the number of software breakpoints available is practically limitless, the number of hardware breakpoints is typically small in number and varies per target.
 More information can be found here.

-* Place your mouse over an instance of the `led0_on_off_useconds` variable in **empty.c**.
+variable in empty.c.
 A tooltip will appear, showing the current value of the variable.
-The value is still 15625 (corresponding to a frequency of 32 Hz), because the breakpoint has suspended to program at the start of the function, before it has doubled the value of `led0_on_off_useconds`.
+The value is still 15625 (corresponding to a frequency of 32 Hz), because the breakpoint has suspended to program at the start of the function, before it has doubled the value ofled0_on_off_useconds

 A watchpoint is a type of breakpoint that monitors activity on a memory address, for example where a variable's value is stored.